tmaronga/DevOPs-Homelab/bandit/notes/bandit-practice-log.md

 ```

 ### Solution
-The password for level 1 is stored in a file called `-` in the /home/bandit1
+- The dash `-` is a special character (means stdin).
+Use `./-` to specify it as a filename.
-home directory
+- The password for level 1 is stored in a file called `-` in the /home/bandit1home directory

 ### Password for Next Level
 ```